A profile-boosting responsive site to accelerate donations

 Designed in days, site helps raise £300k in less than 2 months

 In under a month, we designed and developed a mobile-friendly website, integrating videos that showcased their bold ambition and expertise.
-The media and businesses took notice – along with public.
+The media and businesses took notice – along with the public.
 In less than two months, the site drastically raised their profile and helped them reach their fundraising goal.

 Limited time and budget doesn’t limit success

 Daring to create a high-performing website in days might seem outrageous.
 But then, so did attempting to beat a land speed record in a home-made car.
 We were fuelled by Speed Scotland’s passion.
 And we believed others would be too.
 But raising money in the current economic climate is a tough job.
-The site had to do more than just grab attention, it needed to tell Speed Scotland’s emotionally engaging story to get people invested in the project.
+The site had to do more than just grab attention - it needed to tell Speed Scotland’s emotionally engaging story to get people invested in the project.

 Revealing the rocky road to success wins people over